MM-GO/UseSemaLogic/README.md

 After installation there shoud be a first profile for connecting the SemaLogic service in the web on service.semalogic.ddns.net with default settings.
 Later it could be possible that there is a SemaLogic-Service running on localhost or private network, so there are more than one profile settings.

+We are building an overview documentation to use the SemaLogic formal and technical language.
+Then it will be linked here, published on SemaLogic.de and then you are able to create to own SemaLogic realtime notes.

 To test using SemaLogic - open a new notes and write following :

 Note 1 - Example technical language: